Open main menu Close main menu

 New Zealand Certificate in Light Automotive Engineering

 Are you interested in a career as a Light Automotive Engineer?
-Technology in the automotive industry is fast developing and growing, meaning skilled Automotive Engineers are in high demand.
-If you're working in the industry, this programme is for you.
+Technology in the automotive industry is developing fast, meaning skilled Automotive Engineers are in high demand.
+If you're working in the automotive industry, this programme is for you.

 Level